imanoop7/langgraph-notebooks/README.md

    - `langgraph-2.ipynb`: Dive deeper into LangGraph's capabilities.
    - `langgraph-email.ipynb`: Explore LangGraph's email integration.

-3. **Customize and Experiment**:
-   - Modify LangGraph to suit your specific agent-based projects.
-   - Experiment with different agent configurations and tasks.

 Feel free to explore, learn, and contribute to LangGraph! 🚀🤖